 5. Drink Lots of Water

 You’re likely to experience dehydration during recovery.
 As you develop better eating habits, you should increase your water consumption throughout the day.
-Not only will water wash out toxins and help rejuvenate your immune system, it will also help control your appetite for bad food as well.
+Not only will water wash out toxins and help rejuvenate your immune system, but it will also help control your appetite for bad food as well.
 Drinking sugary and caffeinated drinks, on the other hand, tends to cause energy and mood fluctuations associated with relapse.

 Establishing good eating habits takes time and effort, but they can become important drivers of your overall abstinence plan.
 Nurturing your body is a pivotal way of keeping your recovery goals in focus.